 This is the crucial aspect of our comparison article.
 It’s essential to know how well these two perform and if the camera capabilities are acceptable.
 If Ring and Ring 2 can’t offer anything special and noteworthy, we should look for alternatives.

-You can receive notifications on your smartphone, Chime (if you have one set up) or both.
+You can receive notifications on your smartphone, on Chime (if you have one set up), or both.
 Ring performed relatively well but there were some drawbacks that caused a few headaches.

 To begin with, Ring isn’t smart enough to properly differentiate human activity from vehicles or swaying trees.
-That’s a huge issue since consistent false alerts might annoy a user which can lead to an individual avoiding checking Ring’s notifications.
+That’s a huge issue since ongoing false alerts might annoy a user, which can lead to an individual avoiding checking Ring’s notifications.

 No matter how much we tried lowering the sensitivity levels, Ring continued to send false alerts.
 It was mostly affected by trucks and buses.
 Unfortunately, Ring isn’t smart enough to handle the task.